-The white grape comes from France, Synonyms include Annereau, Blanc Ramé, Chalosse de Bordeaux, Gaillac, Gros Meslier, Meslier, Meslier Blanc, Meslier de Seine et Oise, Meslier d'Orleans, Meslier du Gatinais, Meslier du Gers, Meslier Gros, Meslier Jaune, Meslier Vert, Pelegarie and Purgarie.
-It may be based on apparently suggestive synonyms or morphological Similarities do not match the varieties Petit Meslier (Meslier Vert), Prúeras (Annereau) or Roublot (Meslier) be confused.
-There is also no connection with the red variety Meslier Noir, According to done in 2013 DNA analysis it is a presumably natural cross between Gouais blanc x Chenin Blanc, By the way, the two parents are the same parents Balzac Blanc and Colombard emerged.
-The variety Meslier Rose with reddish berries is a color mutation,
+The white grape variety comes from France, Synonyms are Annereau, Blanc Ramé, Chalosse de Bordeaux, Gaillac, Gros Meslier, Meslier, Meslier Blanc, Meslier de Seine et Oise, Meslier d'Orléans, Meslier du Gatinais, Meslier du Gers, Meslier Gros, Meslier Jaune, Meslier Vert, Pelegarie and purgarie.
+Due to apparently indicative synonyms or morphological No similarities with the varieties Petit Meslier (Meslier Vert), Prúeras (Annereau) or Roublot (Meslier) to be confused.
+There is also no connection with the red variety Meslier Noir, According to in 2013 DNA analysis is a presumably natural cross between Gouais Blanc x Chenin Blanc, By the way, the two varieties are with the same parents Balzac Blanc and Colombard emerged.
+The Meslier Rose variety with reddish berries is a colored one mutation,

-A vine called Meslier was first mentioned in 1512 in a document of the abbey of Saint-Germain-des-Prés near Paris.
-In the opinion of Pierre Galet (* 1921), she has the Department of Seine-et-Marne in the north to the Loire, to Burgundy, in the Champagne and Southwest France common.
+A vine called Meslier was first mentioned in 1512 in a document by Saint-Germain-des-Prés near Paris.
+According to Pierre Galet (1921-2019) she moved from the Seine-et-Marne department in the north to the Loire, to Burgundy, in the Champagne and Southwest France common.
 The medium-ripening vine is susceptible to Botrytis and bunch rot, It produces low-alcohol neutral white wines.
-She was also used to the production of the two brandies Armagnac and cognac used.
-Today, the variety is mainly in the Gers and Départements Charente grown where they are for the liqueur Pineau des Charentes is allowed.
-In 2010, 15 hectares were declining (10 years ago there were 55 hectares left).
+It used to be used for the production of the two brandies Armagnac and cognac used.
+Today the variety is mainly in the Gers and Charente where they grown for the liqueur Pineau des Charentes is allowed.
+In 2010, 15 hectares with a declining trend were shown (ten years earlier it was 55 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012